-Bottom line: The iPhone 13 Pro is simply the best iPhone to get if you want all of the bells and whistles that Apple has to offer in an iPhone right now.
+Bottom line: The iPhone 13 Pro is one of the best iPhones to get if you want all of the bells and whistles that Apple has to offer in an iPhone without spending on an iPhone 14 Pro.
 With A15 Bionic, LiDAR, triple-lens camera system, 120Hz ProMotion Super Retina XDR OLED display, macro mode photography, Cinematic mode, and 6GB RAM, the iPhone 13 Pro is a powerhouse.

 Super Retina XDR OLED display with ProMotion